With the ease of selling online, it’s easy to forget just how important human connection can be in sales.

 Ask yourself: Does the prospect work in an industry that can use your product?
 And does your product fulfill their unique needs?
 After all, you probably wouldn’t try to sell lawnmowers to someone who lives in a condo on the fifteenth floor.

 Another way to find leads is to ask your satisfied customers for referrals.
-There’s no better way to meet with new leads than to be introduced by a mutual, satisfied connection.
+There’s no better way to meet with new leads than to be introduced by a mutual connection.
 You won’t have to sell — your happy customer will do it for you!

 Rejection is part of the door to door sales job.
 In fact, let’s not sugarcoat things — it’s a big part.

-The key is to understand that none of it is personal.
-Some people either don’t have an urgent need for your product, or aren’t in a position to spend money.
-Some people just don’t like being sold to.
+The key is to understand that it’s not personal.
+Some people either don’t have an urgent need for your product or aren’t in a position to spend money.

 There are a thousand reasons why a customer might not be interested in what you’re selling, but most of them have nothing to do with you.
 You can only control those that do.

-Take each rejection as motivation to better your door to door sales technique and learn what works and doesn’t work in your process.
-Each rejection is a learning experience and a small step in not only improving your salesmanship, but also thickening your skin and strengthening your resolve.
+Take each rejection as motivation to better your door to door sales technique and learn what works and what doesn’t.
+Each rejection is a learning experience that helps you improve your sales skills, thicken your skin, and strengthen your resolve.

-Every D2D salesperson worth their salt has experienced hundreds, if not thousands, of rejections.
+Every successful D2D salesperson has experienced hundreds, if not thousands, of rejections.
 Take it in stride, learn from each encounter, and grow as a sales professional.

 Nothing motivates a customer more than the need to fix a nagging problem.
 Sometimes these same customers don’t know that they have a problem in the first place, or that the problem is fixable.

-Your job?
-Use an effective door to door sales script to find out what problems they want or need fixed, and let them know that your product is what they need to improve their situation.
+How can you help?
+Use an effective door to door sales script to find out what problems they want or need to be fixed.
+From there, let them know that your product is exactly what they need to improve their situation.

 Another great way to address your prospect’s pain points is to use the Sandler pain funnel to get to the root of your prospect’s problem, as perfected by Sandler Training:

 Empathy is an important characteristic when making a living as a door to door salesperson.
-By understanding the feelings and motivations behind your customer’s decisions, you’ll be better able to anticipate their needs and desires, and cater your pitch accordingly.
+By understanding the feelings and motivations behind your customer’s decisions, you’ll be better able to anticipate their needs and craft your pitch accordingly.